Starnomaly/starnomaly.github.io/index.md

 ## Welcome To My Page!

-This is where I'll talk about any sort of projects I might be working on
+I'm Brady Wagner and this is where I'll talk about any sort of projects I might be working on.

 ### About Me